National Executive Committee

 Deputy vice-president: Neil Hope-Collins

 Neil works for the Health and Safety Executive and was first elected to the NEC in May 2008.

 Deputy-vice president: Ann Jones

 Ann is also the president of the BECTU sector committee and was elected in 2016.

 Freddie works for the Ministry of Defence as a photographer.
 He has been active at national level since 2000.
-Freddie sits on the Equal Opportunities advisory committee and Members' Education and Development committee.
-He is particularly interested in equalities, training, health and safety.
+Freddie chairs the equal opportunities advisory committee.
+He is also interested in training and health and safety.